HsinI65018/Between/README.md

 - Use Json Web Token to achieve authentication.
 - Store user profile image in AWS S3 and use Cloud Front as CDN.
 - Use AWS RDS as Database and set index to optimize query.
-- Random same MBIT type person to user as first priority.
+- Random same MBTI type person to user as first priority.
 - Use Socket IO for real-time chat.
 - Use AWS ElastiCache to improve loading speed for user's friend list and chatting history.
 - Support mobile devises.